snumin44/Language-Neutrality-Probing/README.md

 ## 2. Probing Method

 - A __Probing Classifier__ is used to analyze language discrimination ability of multilingual PLMs.
-If the PLMs' represenation
+If the PLMs' representations contain few characteristics of each language, which is the status of language neutrality, the classifier will not be able to identify the language.
+The classifier is trained for the following two probing tasks: __(1) Sentence Identification__ __(2) Paraphrased Token Detection__

+- We train a series of classifiers using the representations from each layer of the PLMs in order to observe changes according to the layer __(layer-wise probing)__.

 ## 3. Experiment